zanuka/leaderport-core-ui/README.md

 ## Contributors

-Vue-Valkyrie welcomes contributions from the open-source gaming community!
+VueValkyrie welcomes contributions from the open-source gaming community!
 This project aims to provide a robust, scalable leaderboard solution that game developers can easily integrate into their projects.

 ### How You Can Contribute

 1. **Feature Development**: Add new features or enhance existing ones.
 2. **Bug Fixes**: Help identify and resolve issues.
-3. **Documentation**: Improve our docs to help others integrate Vue-Valkyrie.
+3. **Documentation**: Improve our docs to help others integrate VueValkyrie.
 4. **Testing**: Expand our test coverage and improve test scenarios.
-5. **Performance Optimization**: Help make Vue-Valkyrie even faster and more efficient.
+5. **Performance Optimization**: Help make VueValkyrie even faster and more efficient.

 ### Benefits for the Gaming Community